Health Information Links

 Detailed epidemiology (incidence, distribution, and possible control) of Alzheimer's Disease Dementia.

 General information on U.S. government research on aging and related health issues.

 The Association for Community Living (ACL) provides a resource on brain health.

 A global Dementia fact sheet produced by a branch of the United Nations.

-The Lancet, an independent, international weekly general medical journal founded in 1823.
-The journal strives to make science widely available so that medicine can serve, and transform society, and positively impact the lives of people.
+The Lancet is an independent, international weekly general medical journal founded in 1823.
+The journal strives to make science widely available so that medicine can serve and transform society and positively impact the lives of people.

 If you wish to help others through Dementia research, consider giving the gift of your brain to science when you die.

-If you have a complaint to make about care for someone living with Dementia that is a resident of a state or federally certified health care facility, you can find the appropriate state contact phone number and web address here.
+If you have a complaint to make about care for someone living with Dementia who is a resident of a state or federally-certified healthcare facility, you can find the appropriate state contact phone number and web address here.